CAS Former Director Tim Oakes discusses Chinese urbanization at the 2018 Nazarbayev University China Forum, Astana, Kazakhstan.

 Mike Dwyer discusses his research in Laos and Cambodia, how uneven development determines "winners and losers", as well as how students can pursue research on their own.

-Michael Dwyer is an Instructor in Geography at the University of Colorado Boulder and an Associated Senior Research Scientist with the University of Bern’s Center for Development and Environment (CDE).
+Michael Dwyer was an Instructor in Geography at the University of Colorado Boulder (2018-2019) and an Associated Senior Research Scientist with the University of Bern’s Center for Development and Environment (CDE).
 A political ecologist by training, Mike has worked on resource governance and development politics in Southeast Asia since 2004, and is particularly interested in the intersection of agrarian change, regulation, and international relations.
 His work has been published in a variety of journals, books and working-paper series focused on development, geography and resource governance.

 CAS Faculty Interview: Dr. Katherine Alexander